nasa/opera-sds-bach-api/README.md

-# accountability-ui-api
+# bach-api
-API to support the UIs for OPERA with HySDS
+API to support the Accountability UIs for OPERA with HySDS

 ## Files required to run in `docker`

 ### Sample `app.conf.ini`
     [default]
     FLASK_HOST = 0.0.0.0